amadiify/MyPHP/README.md

             // returns a promise
         });

-        // if your response has a script tag and you need to update your dom call just call php.html(response);
+        // if your response has a script tag and you need to update your dom, just call php.html(response);

     </script>